 Turkey is ranked second in the world in terms of access to higher education, with a schooling rate of 94.2 percent.
 As a result, a degree from a Turkish institution is recognized across Europe!
 By European norms, ECTS is employed as a course credit system, and all students obtain a Diploma Supplement.
 Turkey is also one of the most successful Erasmus+ exchange program participants.
 In addition to Erasmus, Turkey has other exchange programs that foster student and faculty mobility, such as Mevlana and Farabi.

-Learn to Speak a New Language: You will get the opportunity to study Turkish.
+- You can learn to speak a new language: You will get the opportunity to study Turkish.
 Knowing a second language is usually advantageous and adds value to your abilities and credentials once you have completed your studies and are ready to begin your job.

-Touristic Destination: If you’re a student who likes to try new things, travel, and goes on adventures, Turkey is a fantastic country to visit because it has a variety of tourist attractions to visit suitable for your student budget.
+- Touristic Destination: If you’re a student who likes to try new things, travel, and go on adventures, Turkey is a fantastic country to visit because it has a variety of tourist attractions to visit suitable for your student budget.

 Is Education Paid in Turkey?

-2. Private university tuition costs: No wonder that private Turkish institutions are more costly than state universities.
-Academic courses with reasonable tuition can still be found, but there are also degrees that cost more than 20,000 EUR each year.
+No wonder private Turkish institutions are more costly than state universities.
+Academic courses with reasonable tuition can still be found, but some degrees cost more than 20,000 EUR each year.
 International students from the European Union (EU) or the European Economic Area (EEA) can benefit from cheaper tuition costs at both public and private colleges in Turkey (EEA).
 Therefore, the easiest method to figure out how much you’ll have to spend is to visit the university’s official website.

 - Dormitories at universities: The cost varies based on the university and the facilities available.